Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-Pickett's Charge was an infantry assault ordered by Confederate Gen. Robert E. Lee against Major Gen. George G. Meade's Union positions on Cemetery Ridge on July 3, 1863, the last day of the Battle of Gettysburg during the American Civil War.
+Pickett's Charge was an infantry assault ordered by Confederate General Robert E. Lee against Major General George G. Meade's Union positions on Cemetery Ridge on July 3, 1863, during the last day of the Battle of Gettysburg.

-The Gettysburg Address is a speech by U.S. President Abraham Lincoln and is one of the most well-known speeches in United States history.
-It was delivered by Lincoln during the American Civil War, on the afternoon of Thursday, November 19, 1863, at the dedication of the Soldiers' National Cemetery in Gettysburg, Pennsylvania, four and a half months after the Union armies defeated those of the Confederacy at the Battle of Gettysburg.
+The Gettysburg Address is a speech by U.S. President Abraham Lincoln and is one of the most well-known speeches in U.S. history.
+It was delivered by Lincoln during the American Civil War on the afternoon of Thursday, November 19, 1863, at the dedication of the Soldiers' National Cemetery in Gettysburg, Pennsylvania, four and a half months after the Union armies defeated those of the Confederacy at the Battle of Gettysburg.

 The news of the Union victory electrified the North, with enthusiasm dissipating as the public realized that Lee's army had escaped destruction and the war would continue.
 The Confederates had lost politically as well as militarily.
 President Lincoln, upon hearing of the Gettysburg results, refused requests for negotiation.
 As the news reached London, any lingering hopes of European recognition of the Confederacy were finally abandoned.
 The immediate reaction of the Southern military and public sectors was that Gettysburg was a setback, not a disaster, as the Union army failed to completely destroy the retreating army.

-The nature of the result of the Battle of Gettysburg has been the subject of controversy for years.
-Although not seen as overwhelmingly significant at the time—particularly since the war continued for almost two years—in retrospect, it has often been cited as the "turning point," usually in combination with the fall of Vicksburg the following day.
-This is based on the hindsight that, after Gettysburg, Lee's army conducted no more strategic offensives.
-Prior to Gettysburg, Robert E. Lee had established a reputation as an almost invincible general, achieving stunning victories against superior numbers.
+The significance of the Battle of Gettysburg has been the subject of controversy for years.
+Although not seen as overwhelmingly significant at the time—particularly since the war continued for almost two years afterwards—in retrospect, many historians consider it a "turning point", usually in combination with the fall of Vicksburg the following day.
+This is because, after Gettysburg, Lee's army conducted no more strategic offensives, whereas prior to Gettysburg, Lee had established a reputation as an almost invincible general, achieving stunning victories against superior numbers.